B Vitamins — The Benefits of the “B Team”

 Good sources of thiamin include:

 Thiamin deficiency can occur in people who have a poor diet or are heavy drinkers of alcohol since alcohol interferes with the absorption of the vitamin.
-Numerous health disorders can be caused by insufficient thiamin such as beriberi, a disease characterized by difficulty walking, loss of sensation in the hands and feet, and paralysis of the lower legs.
+Insufficient thiamin is associated with disruptions to normal balance, mobility, and sensation.

 Riboflavin (B2)